mimiframework/Mimi.jl/docs/src/userguide.md

 ```

-Note that you can index into a ModelInstance in the same way previously shown for indexing into a model.
+Note that you can retrieve values from a ModelInstance in the same way previously shown for indexing into a model.